 A good companion to Sunset Crater Volcano National Monument is Wupatki National Monument, where you can tour the open grassland pueblos of ancient Sinaguan communities thought to have been driven away by the erupting volcano.
 One entrance fee covers both parks, which are just 17 miles apart and connected by a scenic drive.

-Why: You can wander through ancient cliff dwellings high in a rock-walled canyon.
+- Why go: You can wander ancient cliff dwellings high in a rock-walled canyon.

 A second popular feature of Walnut Canyon National Monument is the Rim Trail, which offers overlooks with good views of the cliff dwellings below.
 The fertile lands atop the mesa were once farmed by the Sinagua; today, summertime visitors can visit a demonstration garden to taste the corn and other staples that once fed these ancient communities.

 Montezuma Castle National Monument

 - Why go: It’s one of the continent’s largest and best-preserved cliff dwellings.

 - Nearest city to Montezuma Castle National Monument: Flagstaff and Phoenix, Arizona

 - Where to stay when visiting Montezuma Castle National Monument: Phoenix has a number of great hotels, including the Kimpton Hotel Palomar, the Royal Palms Resort and Spa, and the Phoenician in Scottsdale.